jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 knowledge, drive resilience, and inform mitigation guidance across the security ecosystem on a global scale.
-Microsofts unparalleled visibility of the threat landscape provides us with unique insight.
+Microsoft’s unparalleled visibility of the threat landscape provides us with unique insight.
 To extend this visibility, we have developed a community of strategic partnerships with threat intelligence